Tooth Brushing Techniques

 Manual toothbrushing; The technique we recommend is called the Bass mini scrub technique.
 This involves carefully placing the bristles on the gum margin, pointing 45 degrees up for upper teeth or down for lower teeth, and gently but firmly move the brush backwards and forwards, no more than a centimetre at a time, keeping the bristles in contact with the gum margin.

 After a few seconds of this carefully roll the bristles away from the gum edge then start again with your toothbrush centred on the next tooth.
 Gradually work your way around your mouth.
 Inside and out top and bottom.

 What are the methods of brushing?

 There are 2 common techniques of brushing i.e. bass and fone’s methods of brushing.
-Bass technique are used by adults and fone’s is for the children.
+Bass technique is used by adults and fone’s is for the children.

-Bass technique is for routine use; in this the brush is at 45 degree to the long axis of the teeth.
+Bass technique is for routine use; in this, the brush is at 45 degrees to the long axis of the teeth.
 The bristles are used to clean the area between the gums and the teeth as well as between two teeth.
 After this brushing is done with front and back strokes along with vibratory action.
 Posterior and anterior strokes are used for the eating surface.

 Fone’s technique is very effective for children.
-In this the brush is placed at 90 degree on outer surface.
+In this, the brush is placed at 90 degrees on the outer surface.
 The teeth are closed and rotary action of the brush helps to clean the teeth.
 This technique is easy to follow.

 How frequently should we brush the teeth?